(pexels.com)

 The technical definition of a sport is an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.

-As the debate as to whether eSports are sports continues, a lot of countries have started recognising eSports as sports, e.g., Russia considers cybersports as sports.
-Commonwealth games will now have eSports’ titles as official competing titles which will turn into a medal event.
-The IOC is also considering adding eSports to the Olympics in some form or other.
+As the debate continues, a lot of countries have started recognizing eSports as actual sports.
+For example, Russia considers cybersports as sports.
+Commonwealth Games will now have eSport titles as official competing titles which will turn into a medal event.
+The IOC is also considering adding eSport to the Olympics in some form or other.

 Sport or not, eSports will continue to grow and attract mainstream attention as time passes.

-The eSports market was valued at USD 1.2 billion in 2020 and is expected to reach USD 2.2 billion by 2023, at a growth rate of 18.61% between 2020 and 2023.
-The eSports market is expected to grow because of various driving factors, such as increasing popularity of online games and growing awareness about eSports.
+The eSport market was valued at USD 1.2 billion in 2020 and is expected to reach USD 2.2 billion by 2023, at a growth rate of 18.61% between 2020 and 2023.
+The market is expected to grow because of various driving factors, such as the increasing popularity of online games and growing awareness about this.

 Let’s look at the current trends in the industry: